haidzejer/project2/README.md

 ## The blog for web challenges

 A typical blogging app with users that can make and comment on posts.
+Originally intended to be used to post challenges for your friends to see and eventually regret attempting.

 ### Technologies Used
 ---